samxli/ai-conversation-bridge/CONTRIBUTING.md

 Follow existing patterns in each component.
 The key conventions:

-- **bridge service** (`bridge-service/app/`) — Config in `config.py`, routes in `routes.py`, one service file per platform/provider in `services/`.
+- **bridge service** (`bridge-service/app/`) — Config in `config.py`, routes in `api/routes.py`, one adapter and client per platform in `channels/<platform>/`.
 New chat platform adapters should use platform-scoped routes such as `/lineworks/callback` or `/dingtalk/callback`, then call the shared AI pipeline with a platform-scoped session id.
 Update `.env.example` with any new required variables.

 - **LangGraph orchestrator** (`bridge-service/app/orchestration/langgraph/`) — Default path; MCP tool discovery and allowlist live here.